ChelseaSmile666/BordbarAndScheucher.github.io/_pages/markdown.md

 **Conclusion:**
 Considering the control group also received a treatment (mood diary app) which also has an impact on the mental health of the participants.
 To see a better contrast it would be better to use a control group which does not receive any kind of intervention.
 But the app TT showed good results for the self-help via smartphone and could revolutionate the treatment of other specified depressive disorder if further research is conducted.

+**Why did I choose this study?**
+Personally I think dysfunctional thoughts play a big role in many mental health disorders.
+This study focused on diminishing those dysfunctional thoughts and therefore reduce the symptoms of Other Specified Depressive Disorder.
+Also the therapy method (CBT) is very good in treating depressive disorders by breaking the dysfunctional thought patterns and replace them with much healthier thought patterns.
+The study had a lot of participants even thought it was a longitudinal research design which I like very much.

 [LINK TO STUDY](https://www.liebertpub.com/doi/full/10.1089/tmj.2017.0214)